A guide to U.S. banking for international students

 A strong U.S. credit record can help you rent an apartment, qualify for a low-interest loan and get favorable rates on car insurance.
 Some employers will also look at the credit of a prospective employee.

-One of the best ways to create a favorable credit history is to use that card and pay off the balance each month.
-After a few months of making payments on time, you can qualify for a traditional credit card.
+One of the best ways to build a strong credit history is to use the secured card and pay off the balance each month.
+If you continue to make timely payments, you may qualify for an unsecured credit card.

 Protect your accounts

 There are vital you can take to keep your financial information secure.
 Use strong passwords and vary them, delete any emails requesting account information—they aren’t legitimate—and regularly update digital devices to install the latest security protection.
 You should also sign up for text, email or phone alerts for large cash withdrawals, debit-card purchases, password changes and potentially fraudulent activity on your account.